There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Everything starts and ends with the relationship you have with yourself.

-You had a spiritual awakening?
+Did you have a spiritual awakening?

 You lost all your friends, and all your relatives call you crazy?